top of page

 6. Is an internal pelvic floor exam required?

 An internal pelvic exam is not mandatory but is the gold standard to assess how your pelvic floor muscles and connective tissue within the pelvis are working.
-An internal exam may be recommended to further investigate the symptoms you are describing.
+An internal exam may be recommended to further investigate your symptoms.

 There are various conditions that can be successfully treated with external treatment options if you don't wish to complete an internal exam.
 You will always be asked to provide consent before any assessment or treatment is provided and you are welcome to remove your consent at any time.